 Table of Contents

-Prerequisites to Using iPhone as Second Screen
+Prerequisites to Use iPhone as Second Monitor

 Some apps that we have covered here work wirelessly so you don’t really need anything apart from a stable internet connection, a Windows or Mac, and your iPhone.
 However, nothing beats the stability of a cable or wired connection and it doesn’t really cost that much.
 You will need a lightning to USB type C or A cable.
 You should already have one that you use for charging your iPhone.

-Another requirement seems to be iTunes.
 Windows users need to have the iTunes app installed and open for most apps listed here to work.

 With that said, let’s see how you can connect your iPhone to a macOS or Windows PC and use it as a second monitor.